 GetHighStayHigh build reliable Kobo/XCSoar based navigation aids for pilots that don’t have the time or inclination to build their own.
+It is however more of a open-source community than a business, helping to support the recent transition to low-cost sunlight readable flight devices.

 - XCSoar – the brilliant, reliable open source flight software